CLERK OF COURT & COMPTROLLER

 Any records specified in this subsection made available by the county recorder or clerk of the court on a publicly available Internet website for general public display prior to June 5, 2002, must be removed if the affected party identifies the record and requests that it be removed.
 Such request must be in writing and delivered by mail, facsimile, or electronic transmission, or in person to the county recorder or clerk of the court.
 The request must specify the identification page number of the document to be removed.
 No fee may be charged for the removal of a document pursuant to such request.

-The Internet Image Removal Request Form is available online or in the Official Records department.
+The Internet Image Removal Request Form is available in the Official Records department.